ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 An archived object must be restored before downloading or modifying the object.
 The lifetime of the object must be specified after which the temporary copy of the object will be deleted.

-There can be a delay of up to 15 hours before the restored copy is available for access.
+For buckets with a lifecycle policy transition storage class of `GLACIER`, there can be a delay of up to 12 hours before the restored copy is available for access.
+If the transition storage class was set to `ACCELERATED`, there can be a delay of up to two (2) hours before the restored object is available.
 A HEAD request can check whether the restored copy is available.

 To permanently restore the object, it must be copied to a bucket that doesn't have an active lifecycle configuration.